-The French Ministry of Justice, which was testing case prediction technology by legal AI start-up Predictice, has said that it sees no ‘additional value’ in the system, as compared to the analysis that its human lawyers could provide.
+French magistrates who were testing case prediction technology by legal AI start-up Predictice as part of a Ministry of Justice-supported test project, have said that they see no ‘additional value’ in the system, as compared to the capabilities they have already.

-The ‘Non!’ follows the involvement of Predictice in pilots with several magistrates of the Courts of Appeal of Rennes and also Douai.
+The response follows the involvement of Predictice in pilots with several magistrates of the Courts of Appeal of Rennes and also Douai.

 The French AI company, which includes Dentons and Taylor Wessing among the law firms piloting its system, analyses past litigation case data in order to give lawyers predictive insight into their current cases.